ffenix113/zigbee_home/README.md

 Project that aims to provide similar functionality to [ESPHome](https://github.com/esphome/esphome), but for Zigbee devices.

 # :information_source:  Note
-`dev` branch is for experiments and exploration.
+`develop` branch is for experiments and exploration.
 It cannot be used to determine quality of resulting project.

 ## Status